-Why is DesignMerge asking me to locate the file for a Variable Picture (Image) or Article Link (text file)?
+Why is DesignMerge asking me to locate a file for a variable picture or variable article?

-When merging a Variable Picture Link or Variable Article Link, DesignMerge will search for the file that is specified by the Link's data (either the data that a Field is providing the Link, or the data that a Link Rule is setting for the Link).
+When merging a variable picture or variable article, DesignMerge will search for the file that is specified by the variable link's data (either the data that a field is providing, or the data that a link rule is setting).
 This data may consist of either the full path for the file or just the filename.
-If the full path is specified, confirm the path is following DesignMerge File Path Specifications (http://www.meadowsps.com/filepaths).
-If the full path is not specified and only the filename is provided, then DesignMerge will search for the file in the locations that are indicated by your DesignMerge Preferences and the document's DDF.
+If the full path is not specified and only the filename is provided, then DesignMerge will search for the file in the locations that are indicated by your DesignMerge preferences and the document's DDF.

-If DesignMerge cannot locate a file for a Variable Picture or Article Link, the merge session has encountered a Missing File error condition.
-When a Missing File error condition is encountered, DesignMerge by default will interrupt the session to prompt you to locate the missing file (or select another file to use for this missing file).
+If DesignMerge cannot locate a file for a variable picture or variable article, the merge session has encountered a Missing Asset error condition, and DesignMerge by default will interrupt the session to prompt you to locate the missing file (or select another file to use).
 Once you have indicated which file to use, the merge session will continue.
-Also, if the current session requires this particular missing file again, the session will automatically use the file that you selected for it earlier.
-Please note that you may change the manner in which your installation of DesignMerge handles a Missing File error condition by changing your DesignMerge Preferences.
+Also, if the current session requires this particular missing file again, DesignMerge will automatically use the file that you selected.
+Please note that you may change the manner in which DesignMerge handles a Missing Asset error condition by changing your DesignMerge preferences.

-To determine why DesignMerge is not able to locate a file for a Variable Picture or Variable Article Link, first confirm the file that is specified by the data does actually exist.
-In the other words, confirm the filename or full path that is being provided as data for the Link exactly matches the filename or full path of the actual file.
+To determine why DesignMerge is not able to locate a file for a variable picture or variable article, first confirm the file that is specified by the data does actually exist.
+In the other words, confirm the filename or full path that is being provided as data for the variable link exactly matches the filename or full path of the actual file.
 For example, consider whether the filename should include a filename extension.
-If the data is providing a full path, confirm you can access this path from your system and that the full path has been specified accurately.
-For Macintosh paths, use a colon (:) to delimit the folder names in the path.
-For Windows paths, use a double backslash (\\) to delimit the folder names in the path.
+If the data is providing a full path, confirm you can access this path from your system and then confirm the full path has been specified according to DesignMerge External File Path Specifications.

-Once you have confirmed the data is accurate, confirm you have set up DesignMerge Search Paths that will allow your installation of DesignMerge to locate these files.
+Once you have confirmed the data is accurate, confirm you have set up DesignMerge Search Paths that will allow DesignMerge to locate these files.
 There are two types of Search Paths that you can set up:

-Global Search Paths are a component of your DesignMerge Preferences.
+- Global Search Paths are a component of your DesignMerge preferences.
 Your installation of DesignMerge will search within your Global Search Paths when merging any document.
-By default, your Global Search Paths are the Document's folder, the Database file's folder, and any subfolders inside these two folders.
+By default, your Global Search Paths are the document's folder, the data file's folder, and any subfolders inside these two folders.

-A DDF Search Path is a component of a DDF.
-If a DDF specifies a DDF Search Path, then all installations of DesignMerge will search within that DDF's Search Path when merging a document that uses this DDF.
+- A DDF Search Path is a component of a DDF.
+If a DDF specifies a DDF Search Path, then all installations of DesignMerge will search this location when merging a document that uses this DDF.
 By default, a new DDF will not be set up to use a DDF Search Path.

 To set up your Global Search Paths, do the following:

-- Open the DesignMerge Preferences window by selecting Preferences from the DesignMerge menu.
+- Open the DesignMerge menu and choose Preferences to open the DesignMerge Preferences dialog.

-- On the Preferences window, click the Search button to open the Global Search Paths window.
+- Click the Search button on the Preferences dialog to open the Global Search Paths dialog.

-- When ready, click the OK button to return to the Preferences window.
+- When ready, click the OK button to return to the Preferences dialog.

-- Then, click the OK button to close the Preferences window.
+- Then, click the OK button to close the Preferences dialog.